 - Computers: Computers are available for research, writing papers, printing, College e-mail services and general Internet access.

 - Library Instruction: The Library’s instructional program offers a wide variety of classes from the developmental level, through basic instruction, to advanced subject-specific classes.
 Library faculty conduct classes in the facilitiy’s classroom.

 - Research Assistance: Librarians are available in the Library in person, by phone, email or via chat from the Library website.
 They can help students find and evaluate resources for their assignments.

 - Photocopying and Scanning: Photocopying is available with the use of copy cards purchased in the Library.
 Scanning is offered free of charge at the Library’s book scanning station and students can save to a flash drive, Google Drive or Office 365, or email documents to themselves.

 - Collection: The Library’s collection of books, eBooks, DVDs, videos, audio books, journals and newspapers has been selected in consultation with the faculty to support the curriculum of the College and to provide academic, cultural, and informational enrichment.
 The Books & Media section on the Library’s website provides access to books, eBooks, videos, and audio books.
-An extensive collection of databases provides online access to information in journals, magazines, and newspapers.
+An extensive collection of databases provides online access to information in journals, magazines, newspapers, and streaming videos.

 - Remote Access: The Library’s website serves as the gateway to the digital library.
 Users may conduct research from home or an office using their RVCC network login to access subscription databases.
 Users may electronically request inter-library loan for materials that the RVCC Library does not own.